 The U. S. Government has entered into agreements that could potentially require claims on Government resources in the future.
 For example, The Terrorism Risk Insurance Act of 2002 (TRIA or the Act) was signed into law on November 26, 2002.
 This law was enacted to address market disruptions resulting from terrorist attacks on September 11, 2001.
 On December 26, 2007, the Terrorism Risk Insurance Program Reauthorization Act of 2007 (Reauthorization Act) was enacted extending the Program through December 31, 2014.
 The Act helps to ensure available and affordable commercial property and casualty insurance for terrorism risk, and simultaneously allows private markets to stabilize.
 The Terrorism Risk Insurance Program is activated upon the certification of an "act of terrorism" by the Secretary of the Treasury in concurrence with the Secretary of State and the Attorney General.
-If a certified act of terrorism occurs, insurers may be eligible to receive reimbursement from the Government for insurance companies and the Government.
+If a certified act of terrorism occurs, insurers may be eligible to receive reimbursement from the Government for insured losses above a designated deductible amount.
+Insured losses above this amount will be shared between insurance companies and the Government.
 The Act also gives Treasury authority to recoup Federal payments made under the Program through policyholder surcharges under certain circumstances and contains provisions designed to manage litigation arising from or relating to a certified act of terrorism.
-There were no claims under TRIA as of September 30, 2010, or September 30, 2009.
+There were no claims under TRIA as of September 30, 2011, or September 30, 2010.